jobindjohn/vivaplus_v0.2/docs/index.md

-Welcome to the online documentation of the Open VIVA+ Human Body Models!
+Welcome to the online documentation of the VIVA+ Human Body Models!

 Here you will find information on getting started with the VIVA+ models, documentation of model implementations, and guides to make contributions to the models.